 I learnt so much about the importance of scientific enquiry and of evaluating evidence so that it can be incorporated into practice.
-I was surprised to find that I can write quite well - and equally surprised to find that I miss it now that it is finished.
+I was surprised to find that I can write quite well - and equally surprised to find that I miss all the writing now that my dissertation is finished!

 My dissertation looked at the health visitor's role in preventing unintentional injuries.
 Despite being the leading cause of death for those aged 1-19, unintentional injuries are a much over-looked area of public health, so I am trying to raise the profile of injury prevention/ home safety in the UK.

-The best parts of the course were meeting the other students on the course and learning with them.
+The best parts of the health visiting course were meeting the other students and learning with them.
 We all came from different nursing/midwifery backgrounds, but we all had the same fears and aspirations while on the SCPHN course.
 The course was very 'full' and there was assignment after assignment, but we all grew together.
 We all survived.
 We all passed!

 I think that we were very lucky to have done our SCPHN course in USW.
 I live and work in Carmarthenshire.
 Most of the health visitors there went to college in Swansea.
 I do not hear many of my Swansea colleagues say that they enjoyed the SCPHN process at all.